 Your students will see a nearly identical Portfolio view in My Work, making it easy for everyone to stay on the same page about what’s expected.
 Learn more about My Work for students.

-The Groups Tab
+The Levels Tab

 Notifications and additional features